1st Commando Regiment (Australia)

-The 1st Commando Regiment (1 Cdo Regt) is an Australian Army Reserve special forces unit, part of Special Operations Command with an integrated structure of regular (full-time) soldiers and reserve (part-time) soldiers, which together with the full-time Australian Army 2nd Commando Regiment, provides the commando capability to Special Operations Command.
-Raised in 1955 it is the oldest unit within Special Operations Command and in 2008 deployed to Afghanistan to become the first Australian Army Reserve force element on combat operations since World War II.
+The 1st Commando Regiment (1 Cdo Regt) is an Australian Army Reserve special forces unit and is part of Special Operations Command.
+The regiment has an integrated structure of regular (full-time) Australian Army soldiers and reserve (part-time) soldiers.
+1st and 2nd Commando companies were raised in 1955 and were combined with 126 Signal Squadron (SF) in 1981 to form the 1st Cdo Regt.
+The regiment's two commando companies are the oldest sub-units within Special Operations Command.
+In 2008, the regiment deployed to Afghanistan to become the first Australian Army Reserve force element on combat operations since World War II.
+The regiment is the Command's capability lead for special warfare.

 Role

-The primary role of 1st Commando Regiment is to provide a scalable and deployable mission command headquarters to Special Operations Command (SOCOMD).
-In addition, the regiment is manned, trained and equipped to provide commando force elements up to a company size, as well as providing high quality, competent individual commandos to round out, reinforce and rotate with other SOCOMD capabilities.
+The primary role of 1st Commando Regiment is special warfare.
+It specialises in unconventional warfare, intelligence gathering and working in small teams alongside regional partners.

+In the early to mid 2020s, the regiment transitioned its primary role to special warfare following a review of Special Operations Command (SOCOMD).
+The regiment's primary role had been the conduct of large scale offensive operations and it had been trained and equipped to carry out commando operations up to company strength.
+One of its roles had always been the ability to carry out special warfare operations such as training regional partners and supporting indigenous forces.

 During the period from the early 2000s to the early 2010s, combat operations and the evolution of the commando role changed the character of the regiment.
-The regiment revised reserve training following combat operations, to align training standards with the full-time 2nd Commando Regiment (2 Cdo Regt), and to provide a higher level of readiness for the regiment, however, this affected recruitment due to the long full-time commitment and is now optional.
+The regiment revised reserve training following combat operations, to align training standards with the full-time 2nd Commando Regiment (2 Cdo Regt), and to provide a higher level of readiness for the regiment, however, this affected recruitment due to the long full-time commitment and became optional.

+The regiment revised its training after its primary role changed to special warfare and introduced a special warfare training course for both full-time and reserve soldiers.
+The colour of its beret was changed to khaki to reflect its new primary role.